 False.
 One of the main mechanisms behind a lower carb diet is a reduction in insulin levels.
 This is helpful not just for diabetes, but for weight loss because insulin tells fat cells to store fat.
 But another thing that insulin does is to cause the kidneys to hold onto sodium.
 That's why you lose excess water, and along with it sodium, when you reduce carbs (and therefore insulin).

-10. Fancy salts like Himalayan, kosher and sea salts have less sodium than regular table salt.
+10. Fancy salts like Himalayan have less sodium than regular salt.

 False.
 All salt contains a similar amount of sodium and there are no studies that prove that one is healthier than another.
 Opponents of regular table salt argue that these "fancy salts" contain less sodium and contain trace minerals such as calcium, potassium, iron and phosphorus, but there's little evidence to prove this.
 These salts may, however, taste better and be less processed, so it really is a matter of personal preference.